Physicslibrary/SonoUno-Raspberry-Pi/README.md

 https://reinforceeu.eu/events/webinars/how-help-scientists-gravitational-wave-noise-hunt

-A pdf file about SonoUno from YouTube webinar "How to help scientists in the Gravitational Wave noise hunt"<br>
+File "The use of sonification in REINFORCE" explains SonoUno from YouTube webinar "How to help scientists in the Gravitational Wave noise hunt"<br>

 https://reinforceeu.eu/sites/default/files/2020-09/The%20use%20of%20sonification%20in%20REINFORCE%20-%C2%A0Beatriz%20Garcia.pdf